Migrating CSIRO’s National Dashboards to Serverless AWS Architecture

 New serverless infrastructure

-1. User connects to Dashboard CloudFront Distribution (CDN) using web browser and dashboard URL.
-The closet AWS CDN edge server to the user handles the requests to ensure fast response times.
+- The user connects to the dashboard CloudFront distribution (CDN) using a web browser and the dashboard URL.
+The closest AWS CDN edge server to the user handles the requests to ensure fast response times.

 With an understanding of CSIRO's goals and resourcing challenges, our design and development team created a plan to address both the upgrades and ongoing support that was required to keep these key technologies accessible.